JAlcocerT/JAlcocerT/content/blog/dev-web-keystaticcms.md

 ## Conclusion

-This is how it looks, hosted on github pages: https://jalcocert.github.io/landingpad/
+This is how the LandingPag Theme looks, **hosted statically on github pages**: https://jalcocert.github.io/landingpad/

 ### KeyStatic + GH Pages + a Server